 If you want to make your own ginger syrup, here’s a quick recipe:

-When it’s done, turn off heat and allow the syrup to cool.
-Strain out the ginger and store in a covered jar in the refrigerator for up to two weeks.
+Remove the syrup from the heat and all it to cool fully before straining out the ginger root.
+Store the syrup in a covered container in the refrigerator for up to two weeks.

 Satsuma Mandarin Ginger Gin Sour

 - 1 oz freshly squeezed satsuma mandarin juice